top of page

 We can now make the following simple deduction: the Holy Spirit testifies of Christ and of the Gospel.
 The Holy Spirit is God.
 God cannot lie.
 If we do not believe the Gospel (the one and only requirement of salvation), we are not believing the Holy Spirit’s testimony, and we are calling His testimony false, thus we are calling Him a liar.
 To call God a liar is blasphemy, because blasphemy is speaking untruthfully of God.

 Obviously, at some point each of us who now believe the Gospel did not believe the Gospel.
 Some of us believed it early on and some of us did not.
 Some of us believed it immediately with little to no resistance, others not so much.
 The Bible is clear that when we believe the Gospel we ARE saved.
-If blasphemy against the Holy Spirit is the lack of believing the Gospel before believing it, or if it amounts to nothing more than some sort of unholy thought that may have trailed through someone’s mind at some point in life, then we are all damned, Christ died for nothing, and God would then indeed be a liar, thus making the whole business of Christianity and the Gospel null and void at the very best.
+If blasphemy against the Holy Spirit is the lack of believing the Gospel before being convinced of its truth, and then believing it, or if it amounts to nothing more than some sort of unholy thought that may have trailed through someone’s mind at some point in life, then we are all damned, Christ died for nothing, and God would then indeed be a liar, thus making the whole business of Christianity and the Gospel null and void at the very best.
 It is therefore obvious that this sort of thing is not what Jesus was talking about.

 I would argue that the unforgivable/unpardonable sin is something that is most likely not committed, or at least made manifest, until physical death without believing the Gospel has occurred.
 Making the ultimate final decision to call the Holy Spirit’s pinnacle message to mankind a lie [calling Him a liar], and ultimately choosing to reject the Gospel are one in the same.
 He or she who has blasphemed the Holy Spirit has called Him a liar throughout and with his or her very life, right to the bitter end; he or she has made the final decision not to believe and close his or her mind to the truth of the Gospel.
 He or she has made the final decision not to trust His ultimate message of hope and salvation to mankind.
 God has made Himself known and all are without excuse (Romans 1:18-32).